GJZwiers/deno-config-init/README.md

 ## Contributing

-You are welcome to report any bugs, other issues, or feature requests!
+You are welcome to report bugs, other issues, or make a feature request!
 If you want to add a fix/feature/other improvement, fork this repository and make a pull request with your changes.